Dan609/myo/README.md

-# Cytoskeletal and motility changes in human umbilical cord MSCs associated with nuclear-cytoplasmic RhoА redistribution during replicative senescence.
-Danila Bobkov et al., 2019.
+# Replicative senescence in MSCWJ-1 human umbilical cord mesenchymal stem cells is marked by characteristic changes in motility, cytoskeletal organization, and RhoА localization, 2020

-Data and scrips used to generate the statistical analyses of protein colocalization and cell motility data.
+Data and scrips used to generate the statistical analyses of protein colocalization, cell shape, F-actin fractality, and cell motility data.

 ## R scripts: